PythonUser-ux/Password-collector/README.md

 Another good idea is to change the name of the script :)

-⚠️⚠️⚠️ **You can loose all your password by initialize the Value file!** ⚠️⚠️⚠️
+⚠️⚠️⚠️ **You loose all your passwords by initializing the Value file!** ⚠️⚠️⚠️